Soft Calibration Objectives for Neural Networks: Hyperparameter Tuning and the Accuracy-Calibration Tradeoff

 As stated in section 5.1, we use the Wide-Resnet-28-10 architecture \citep{zagoruyko2017wide} trained for 200 epochs on CIFAR-100 and CIFAR-10.
 For Imagenet, we use the Resnet-50 \citep{he2015deep} architecture trained for 90 epochs.
 The loss function we use in our experiments is $\textrm{PL} + \beta \cdot \textrm{SL} + \lambda \cdot \textrm{L2}$ where PL and SL denote the primary and secondary losses respectively and L2 denotes the weight normalization term with $\ell_2$ norm.

 All our experiments use the SGD with momentum optimizer with momentum fixed to 0.9 and base learning rate fixed to 0.1.
 We follow a learning rate schedule which is fixed for each dataset across training losses.
 The number of bins ($M$, if applicable) for the soft binning secondary loss is fixed to 15.
+We used a per-core-batch-size of 64 on a 2x2 TPU topology with 8 cores for an effective batch size of 512.
+Both the baseline runs and experimental runs (all runs from Table \ref{tab:all-test-results}) used this batch size.
+In general, larger batch size is better for the computation of soft calibration losses, but we did not see significant ECE gains with a further increase in batch size.
 These form the set of hyperparameters we fixed rather than tuned.
 Fixing some hyperparamers allows us to keep the search space manageable.
-The values we use for these are those which work well for the cross entropy baseline.
+The values we use for these are those which work well for the cross-entropy baseline.

 The $\beta$ (if applicable) and $\lambda$ parameters along with parameters relevant to the secondary loss are the set of hyperparameters that we tune.
 In our experiments with the SB-ECE secondary loss, the secondary loss function we use is $\textrm{SB-ECE}_{lb,p}(M, T, \hat D,\vtheta)$ from equation 12, for which we tune the $T$ parameter.
 In our experiments with the Soft-AvUC loss the secondary loss function we use is $\textrm{S-AvUC}(\kappa, T, \hat D, \vtheta)$ from equation 15, for which we tune the $\kappa$ and $T$ parameters.
 As stated above, these combined with $\beta$ and $\lambda$ form our set of tuned parameters.
 These hyperparameters are the most critical ones for demonstrating the effectiveness of our techniques.